joumanam/FSW-Assignments/joumana_facebook/readme.md.txt

-Hello Elias, I'd appreciate you take into consideration the below regarding the implemented features:
+Hello reader, I'd appreciate you take into consideration the below regarding the implemented features:

 - The login / SignUp (front-end / back-end).
 - The search (front-end / back-end).